Business & Finance

 Undergraduate studies in any area of political science can be useful for a career in public administration.
 Knowledge of the political process, strong writing skills, and familiarity with research methods are all useful preparation for these careers.
 While many careers in public service require only a bachelor's degree, graduate programs in public administration, public policy, and international affairs provide specialized training for positions in a variety of government and public service careers.

 The National Association of Schools of Public Affairs and Administration and the American Society for Public Administration provide more information on graduate study in public administration.
 If you have a particular interest in international affairs, the Association of Professional Schools of International Affairs may be of interest.
 If you have a public administration or public policy degree at your own institution, speak with the admissions director about the program of study.
+Student Training & Education in Public Service also provides information on a variety of careers with a political science degree.

 Non-governmental Organizations & Non-profits